 Termination

-Either Parties may terminate this MOU upon 30 days written notice.
+Either Party may terminate this MOU upon 30 days written notice.

 In the event of such termination all registrations for Parties sponsored events recorded prior to the termination date shall be honored.

+In the event of expiration or termination of this MOU for any reason, all obligations of the Parties shall immediately cease, except that the Parties’ obligations under Section 6 shall survive expiration or termination of this MOU.

 Term

 This MOU shall have a three-year term, renewable upon expiry by written agreement for subsequent three-year terms.